Nazife Güran

-Nazife Güran (5 September 1921 – 20 December 1993) was a Turkish composer born in Vienna of a diplomat father.
+Avniye Nazife Aral Güran (Nazife Güran, born Aral) (5 September 1921 – 20 December 1993) was a Turkish composer and pianist, born in Vienna of a diplomat father.
+She is one of the first Turkish female composers to write classical music.
 She studied music as a child with her mother and completed primary education in Ankara and high school in Istanbul.
 She continued her music education at the Berlin Hochschule Music Academy, studying with Rudolph Schmidt for piano and Paul Hoffer for composition.
 After returning to Ankara, she studied with Ernst Praetorius.

 In 1952, she married Dr. Ismail Yilmaz Güran, had a son the next year, and then continued her studies at the Cologne Music Academy.
 Returning to Turkey in 1969, she taught music at Cemberlitas Girls' High School and continued work as a composer.

 Works

 Nazife composed over a thousand works.
 Selected compositions include: